 A survey of English history from the Roman Conquest to the death of Elizabeth I, with emphasis on the creation of the national state and its constitutional evolution.
 Economic and social developments and relations with other parts of the British Isles also receive attention.
-This course is offered as needed.
+This course is normally offered spring semester of even numbered years.